 With his formal education behind him, Luke did not hesitate to return to Central Massachusetts to pursue a career in advertising and marketing (despite having a once-in-a-lifetime offer from Limited Brands as the Digital Asset Coordinator for Victoria’s Secret’s photography library in NYC).
 True to his parent’s non-stop work ethic, once in Worcester, Luke had his hands in several ventures at a time, including starting Mass Foodies (then, WorcesterScene.com), working full time in the digital department of an advertising agency, and maintaining several freelance marketing clients.
 Although each job and experience seemed independent of the others, the pieces fit together like a puzzle, and Luke developed a passion in analyzing social media trends, print media technologies, and new media interactions of his clients’ roles in the digital revolution.

 In 2007, Luke left his role at web development and joined his parents at their company, Vaillancourt Folk Art (VFA), first as the Director for Digital Marketing then, in 2017, as Vice President of Operations, and in 2020 as the company’s President.
-An integral part of the family business, Luke has enhanced and revamped the company’s web presence, eCommerce abilities, and business relations in hopes of leaving a footprint in VFA’s piece of the global digital revolution.
+An integral part of the family business, Luke has enhanced and revamped the company’s operations and both retail and wholesale footprints while expanding into non-traditional avenues for the business in a global marketplace.

 Self-dubbed a digital media strategist and social scene aficionado, Luke can often be found researching how progressive business’ environments are best leveraging technology and marketing to leave their own footprints in the global community’s digital revolution.